-Harry Potter & The Prisoner Of Azkaban was released in 2004.
-It earned positive reviews from critics.
+Harry Potter & The Prisoner Of Azkaban was released in 2004. (same year Spider-Man 2 came out) It earned positive reviews from critics.
 Unlike the first two movies, the third one didn’t surpass a box office record.
 It’s not a box office bomb, it managed to recoup the budget.

 Although the film is one of the best Potter films, it remains as the most controversial entry in the Potterverse making the fans divisive about its flaws.
 While some defend it.
 I’m one of the fans who were appalled.